FREE MIDDLE SCHOOL MATH WEBINARS OFFERED BY THE MATHLINKS TEAM

-Please join us for one or more sessions (about 1/2 hour each) that will focus on intervention.
-During each session, we will address major work that is critical for student success in mathematics in grades 6-9.
-We will share strategies and activities from our intervention program, MathLinks Essentials (www.mathandteaching.org/essentials), which is based on years of work and research with struggling learners.
+These sessions addressed the major work that is critical for student success in mathematics in grades 6-9.
+We shared strategies and activities from our intervention program, MathLinks Essentials (www.mathandteaching.org/essentials), which is based on years of work and research with struggling learners.

 Past Webinars: